Westmount Public Library: 1950 to present

-Building improvements
+Building and facilities improvements

-In 1911, The Children's Department was opened.
+In 1911, the Children's Department was opened.
 Findlay, the architect, designed the extension.
 It included a workroom as well as a basement book receiving room.

+In 1914, over 500 books were sent to England to be rebound.
+Another 90 were repaired at McGill University.
+The Library stacks became available to the public in 1917.
+An inter-library loan network was set up in 1979 connecting 15 other public libraries in Montreal.

+In 1915, the Library Committee announced major changes to the facilities allowing easier circulation between the shelves were needed in order to offer universal access to the general public.
+Robert Findlay was then recruited to devise the necessary changes.
+These were completed in the spring of 1917, when the Westmount Public Library started offering users unrestricted access to its shelves.

 In 1925, architect Findlay along with his son designed an addition to the library.
 It included more stack space, another reading room, as well as an office for the librarians.
 This new wing also contained a mezzanine floor, the art section and music section, and reference books.

 Modernization and remodeling was finished in 1936.
 This involved the creation of a new workroom, the installation of concrete floors, new counters for book borrowers, and an air-conditioning system.

-1959 saw major changes including the installation of new steel stacks able to contain nearly 100,000 items, a new shipping area and Children's Department.
-The former Children's Department was turned into offices, and the staff workroom was increased in size two-fold.

-The Centennial Reference Room opened in 1967 and the entire library was carpeted to help reduce noise.
+1959 saw major changes including the installation of new steel stacks able to contain nearly 100,000 items, a new shipping area, and a new Children's Department.
+The former Children's Department was turned into offices, and the staff workroom was increased in size two-fold.The Centennial Reference Room opened in 1967 and the entire library was carpeted to help reduce noise.

 In 1972, Harry Mayerovitch designed new display facilities.
 That same year, the collection exceeded 100,000 items.

-In 1981, an elevator was installed as well as a handicapped washroom.
+In 1981, an elevator was installed as well as a wheelchair-accessible washroom.

-Facilities

-In 1914, over 500 books were sent to England to be rebound.
-The Library stacks became available to the public in 1917.

-In 1984, the library set up its first microcomputer.
-It was an IBM PC acquired to serve as an upgrade to the automated cataloguing system.
+In 1984, the library acquired its first electronic computer, an IBM PC used as an upgrade to the automated cataloguing system.
 A videocassette collection was established for the first time in 1985.

-An inter-library loan network was set up in 1979 connecting 15 other public libraries in Montreal.
+In 1994, the Westmount Public Library became the first in Quebec to gain access to the Internet.
+In 1999, the library's computers were updated to avoid the Y2K bug.

+A section for adolescents was opened in 2013.

+In 2023, the library relocated its adult audiovisual collection located on the ground floor to the third floor in order to free up space for a new accessible entrance facing the Westmount Park and a makerspace workshop called "the Studio"—featuring facilities for group work and other activities involving high technology, such as computer coding, robotics, and three-dimensional printing.
+The Studio and the new entrance officially opened on October 18, 2024.